Best Travel Money Card for 2026: How to Pay Abroad Without Getting Ripped Off

 Revolut: Best Backup Travel Money Card

 Where Revolut genuinely stands out is the spending experience.
 Instant push notifications for every transaction, one-tap card freeze if you can’t find it, and the best virtual card feature I’ve used — a separate card number for online bookings so your main card details stay protected.
-I book all Booking.com and Viator reservations with the Revolut virtual card.
+I prefer using a virtual card for online hotel and activity reservations because it protects my main card details if a booking site, hotel, or activity provider has a problem.

 How to Avoid Foreign Transaction Fees Completely: The Credit Card Layer